About the Program

 What is the most common mistake made when submitting?

 The most common mistake is underestimating the time it takes to navigate your institution’s administrative structure.
 The application requires verification of support.
 This step can often take a week or two, depending on your institution’s procedures and processes.
-Many university Office of Sponsored Programs require a completed proposal for administrative review and approval before it can be submitted.
+At many universities the Office of Sponsored Programs requires a completed proposal for administrative review and approval before it can be submitted.
 Review the proposal guidelines and the application steps well in advance of the deadline.

 Contact your Office of Sponsored Programs to review your institution’s requirements.